apache/metron/metron-analytics/metron-profiler/README.md

 One or more Stellar expressions used to group the profile measurements when persisted.
 This is intended to sort the Profile data to allow for a contiguous scan when accessing subsets of the data.

 The 'groupBy' expressions can refer to any field within a `org.apache.metron.profiler.ProfileMeasurement`.
-This includes the following fields:
-  * `profileName`: The name of the profile.
-  * `entity`: The name of the entity being profiled.
-  * `start`: The window start time in milliseconds from the epoch.
-  * `end`: The window end time in milliseconds from the epoch.
-  * `value`: The value calculated over the window period.
-  * `groupBy`: The set of 'groupBy' expressions; not the result of those expressions.

 A common use case would be grouping by day of week.
 This allows a contiguous scan to access all profile data for Mondays only.
 Using the following definition would achieve this.

 ```
-"groupBy": [ "DAY_OF_WEEK(start)" ]
+"groupBy": [ "DAY_OF_WEEK()" ]
 ```

-*NOTE*: A series of date functions will be added to Stellar in a follow-on PR to enhance the types of groups that can be created.

 #### `init`